GLaDOS: Portal

 At the end of the game, after Chell moves through the bowels of the Enrichment Center, GLaDOS's chamber is reached, where the final encounter occurs.
 In this encounter Chell dislodges the various personality cores (each also voiced by McLain, with the exception of the final core, which is voiced in a guttural fashion by Mike Patton) and incinerates them.
 During the battle, it is revealed that before the events of Portal, GLaDOS released a neurotoxin into the Enrichment Center (revealed to occur on Take Your Daughter to Work Day in the sequel), which resulted in the surviving scientists installing a morality core to prevent further incidents.
+Additionally, GLaDOS also appeals to Chell by claiming she is the only thing that can protect humanity from "them".
 After the cores are incinerated, the room is sucked into a vortex leading to the surface and GLaDOS is destroyed.
+Chell wakes up outside the damaged facility.
+In an additional scene added to the game in March 2010, Chell is then dragged away by an Aperture Science robot who thanks her for "assuming the party escort submission position".